Paladinleeds/paladinleeds/README.md

 ## What languages do I use?

 My favourite language to work with is C# (although I need to get better at it), however I am planning to learn other languages as well.
+I am currently learning the Swift language, and have been having a lot of fun using Swift Playgrounds for this!